-Climb into the wagon, find your spot on the blanket of hay, and let our draft horses take you on a journey through time to a gentler era, accompanied by the easy clop-clop-clop of hooves.
-Past the pond, past tall rows of corn, up a tree-lined lane to an enormous field covered in acres of tangled vines laden with pumpkins of every shape and size.
+Climb into the wagon, find your spot on the blanket of hay, and listen to the driver tell you about the farm.
+Explore acres of tangled vines laden with pumpkins of every shape and size.
 We have over 15 varieties, from baby pumpkins that fit in the palm of your hand to giants to monsters that will challenge the strongest member of your group.

 Fourteen acres means A LOT of pumpkins to choose from.

 There's a pumpkin for everyone.